andycroll/andycroll.com/_posts/2022/2022-10-31-use-zero-for-integer-float-comparison.md

 ## Instead of...

-...checking whether a value is equal to zero in a conditional:
+...checking whether a value is equal to `0` in a conditional:

 ```ruby
 if number == 0